Canadian Politics

 Students focus on how the rich, complex nature of Indigenous knowledge (IK) informs contemporary Indigenous legal thought and governance across Canada.
 After an overview of diverse Indigenous knowledge systems, students are introduced to interpretations and expressions of IK in the law and governance.
 Prerequisite: Second-year standing (i.e. >24h completed).

-POLS 3303 MULTICULTURALISM IN CANADA
+POLS 3303 POLITICS OF BELONGING IN CANADA

 POLS 3463 LAW AND POLITICS IN CANADA